NCATSTranslator/TranslatorTechnicalDocumentation/docs/deployment-guide/monitoring.md

 </li>
 <li> <strong>Configure OpenTelemetry SDK:</strong> Use the OpenTelemetry SDK in your application to send traces to your local Jaeger instance.
 Configure your OpenTelemetry instrumentation to send data to localhost on the relevant Jaeger ports (usually 6831 for UDP and 16686 for HTTP).
 </li>
 <li><strong>Instrument Your Code:</strong> Instrument your application using OpenTelemetry APIs to create traces.
-Ensure you've set up the instrumentation to export traces to your local Jaeger instance.
+Please make sure you've set up the instrumentation to export traces to your local Jaeger instance.
 </li>
 <li><strong>Verify Traces:</strong> Execute your application's workflows or requests that should generate traces.
 Then, access the Jaeger UI at http://localhost:16686 in your browser to view the traces generated by your application.</li>
 </ol>